 Owen was awarded scholarship funds for lessons with the Acadia Trad instructor of his choice, Seán Heely.

-Owen began playing the violin at four years old as a Pineland Suzuki School student, learning music by ear; his first violin was a box with ruler stuck in it “played” with a wooden dowel rod.
-He studied with Betsy Kobayashi for ten years, and continues participate in several chamber & orchestral ensembles including Mozart Mentors Orchestra, Maine All State Orchestra (2020), and Mid-Maine Youth Orchestra (2021).
+Owen began playing the violin at four years old as a Pineland Suzuki School student, learning music by ear; his first violin was a box with a ruler stuck in it “played” with a wooden dowel rod.
+He studied with Betsy Kobayashi for ten years and participated in several chamber & orchestral ensembles including the Capital Strings ensemble, Mozart Mentors Orchestra, Maine All State Orchestra, and Mid-Maine Youth Orchestra.

-Although he enjoys the challenge and intricate harmonies of classical music, Owen's true love is fiddling, which he began at the age of seven, performing with Ellen Gawler and the Pineland Fiddlers.
-From his very first fiddle performance at the beloved Skye Theatre, pictured below, it became clear that Owen has a gift: his infectious joy in sharing traditional music.
+Although he enjoyed the challenge and intricate harmonies of classical music, Owen's true love is fiddling.
+At seven, Owen began lessons with Maine Master Fiddler Ellen Gawler and performing with the youth group she leads, the Pineland Fiddlers.
+From his very first fiddle performance of Shetland tunes at the beloved Skye Theatre, it became clear that Owen had a gift: his infectious joy in sharing traditional music.
+Owen continues to join Ellen Gawler on stage whenever he can and has a deep affection for the Maine Maritime style he plays for contradances, at Maine Fiddle Camp, and at various celebrations and local events.

-In addition to performing with the Pineland Fiddlers, Owen has played with the Maine Folque Co-op since 2015, when the group performed at the American Folk Festival in Bangor.
-Led by Cindy Larock and based in the Lewiston/Auburn area, the Maine Folque Co-op provides music for contradances and various special events like St. Patrick’s Day, the Great Falls Balloon Festival, and Maine Maple Sunday.
-Most recently, Owen joined the Young Tradition Vermont Touring Group, an auditioned trad band of teen musicians, singers, and dancers who focus on learning traditional music and dance repertoire, performing throughout the season in Vermont.
+In addition to performing with the Pineland Fiddlers, Owen played with the Maine Folque Co-op for many years, including when the group performed at the American Folk Festival in Bangor in 2015.
+Led by Cindy Larock and based in the Lewiston/Auburn area, the Maine Folque Co-op provided music for contradances and various special events like St. Patrick’s Day, the Great Falls Balloon Festival, and Maine Maple Sunday.
+In 2019, Owen joined the Young Tradition Vermont Touring Group, an auditioned trad band of teen musicians, singers, and dancers who focus on learning traditional music and dance repertoire, performing monthly in Vermont at venues like the Barre Opera House, the Chandler Center for the Arts, and the Highland Center for the Arts.
+In 2022-23 Owen was a Youth Artist Leader for the Touring Group, along with Artist Leaders Dominique Dodge and Andrea Beaton.
+The group toured Cape Breton playing music at schools, retirement communities, and at local venues including the Old Triangle Pub, Strathspey Place, and the Highland Village.